-Configuration Drilling Behavior GetDatas with different filter criteria statements If the GetData functions in the row have different filter criteria statements, then no "drill path" will be presented on the drill sheet.
-In this case, each GetData function has a different source filter and therefore a different drill path applies to each column.
+Configuration Drilling Behavior GetDatas with different filter criteria statements If the GetData functions in the row have different filter criteria statements, the columns used in each filter must be compatible with all tables referenced by the GetData functions on the row.
+If incompatible columns are present, an error results when attempting to drill the row.
+If the drill is successful, no "drill path" will be presented on the drill sheet, because a different drill path applies to each column.
 NOTE: All of the GetData functions might use the same filter criteria statement within the formula, but still have different effective filters due to use of sheet filters.
 This occurs when: The GetData functions query different tables, and the sheet filter applies to some tables but not others.
 Some of the GetData functions on the row use the "ignore sheet filter" parameter.
 Alternate aggregations Use of alternate aggregations in GetData functions does not prevent drilling down a row, however, any GetData functions with alternate aggregations are omitted from the drill results.

-Configuration Drilling Behavior Data conversion If all of the GetData functions in the row use the same conversion target, then that conversion target is applied to the drill down data.
+Data conversion If all of the GetData functions in the row use the same conversion target, then that conversion target is applied to the drill down data.
 If the GetData functions use different conversion targets, or if some of the GetData functions have no conversion target, then no conversion is applied to the drill down data.
 Axiom Software informs you of this condition when you initiate the drill, and asks if you want to continue.